 Bodyweight exercises, together with proper sleep and diet, are enough to keep you healthy and strong.
-This is an effective and simple bodyweight workout that will get you started on the journey to building more muscle mass, improving flexibility, and turbocharging your mobility.
+This is an effective and simple bodyweight workout that will get you building more muscle mass, cutting fat, improving flexibility, and turbocharging your mobility.

 - This workout should be done every other day (e.g. Monday, Wednesday, Friday, and so on.)
 This is so the body has enough time to recover in-between.
-On off-days, do cardio – go for a run.
+On off-days, you can do cardio – go for a run.

 - Make sure you sleep for at least 7 hours each night (at least 8 hours after a workout day).

-- If possible, try to eat healthy, balanced meals.
+- Try to eat healthy, balanced meals.